microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/identity.md

 - Additional properties, not defined in the schema, may also be returned.
 For example, if the identity represents a user, then the user's **userPrincipalName** will also be returned.

-The `identity` resource will return the latest uptodate information
+The `identity` resource will return the latest uptodate information.

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->